ICS-in-CSS

 Man overboard

-When paried in two's, flags take on more specific meanings:
+When paired in two's, flags take on more specific meanings:

 U W